1. Will my child be met at the airport or train station on the first day and taken back to the airport/station at the end of the course?

 There is a Welfare Officer at each centre to help students with any queries regarding safety and welfare.
 Several of our staff are also trained in First Aid.
 Students will be taken to the local health centre or hospital when necessary.
 Please include any medical details on the application form.
-A separate medical declaration form will be sent to parents for signing before the course begins.
+A medical declaration form will be sent to parents for completion before the course begins.

 Yes.
 Please tell us at the time of application if you want to attend a place of worship.

 Yes.
 We must have a permission in writing from your parent or guardian at least 48 hours in advance.
 This must be done to make sure that students do not miss important classes or activities.

 Sometimes we take photographs and videos during our courses which we may use for promotional purposes.
 Please advise us if you do not wish your child to appear in any promotional material.

 If you have any further queries, please email us at: email@example.com

 Our centres are based in impressive schools, surrounded by beautiful countryside.
 They are located in London and the South East of England.

 Our range of courses embrace a combination of learning with leisure, so that each student has a memorable experience.